learn-co-curriculum/python-dictionaries-lab/README.md

 ### Objectives

-* Practice retreiving information from dictionaries
+* Practice retrieving information from dictionaries
 * Practice assigning new information to dictionaries
-* Practice retriving information from a list of dictionaries
+* Practice retrieving information from a list of dictionaries

 ### Working with a single dictionary